Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Introduction

-In this work, we take a step in this direction and show that such an anomaly indeed arises when the probes are prepared in different initial configurations corresponding to distinct effective temperatures.
-The smallest nontrivial quantum probe is a qubit, and consequently, qubit probes have attracted significant attention in recent years for quantum thermometry~\cite{Qu1,Qu2,Qu3,Qu4,Qu5,cofi,Qu6,Qu7,Qu8,Qu9}.
-Their effectiveness has been demonstrated both theoretically and experimentally across various platforms~\cite{ExQu0,ExQu1,ExQu2,ExQu3,ExQu4}.
-Motivated by these developments, we focus on qubit thermometers interacting with a bosonic bath and undergoing Markovian evolution~\cite{Ma1,Ma2,Mark1,gksl1,gksl2,RH,gksl3}.
-We show that enhanced precision, quantified in terms of the quantum Fisher information (QFI).~\cite{SLD1,SLD2,Braunstein1}, in estimating the bath's inverse temperature at transient times can be achieved if and only if the probe is initially colder than the thermal state corresponding to the bath temperature to be estimated.
-Here, colder and hotter probes refer to probes whose initial temperatures are respectively lower or higher than that of the thermal state corresponding to the bath.
-Remarkably, this temperature bias is universal and persists for arbitrary choices of the energy gap of the probe Hamiltonian.
+We consider a qubit probe, as qubits are the simplest nontrivial quantum systems and have attracted significant attention in quantum thermometry~\cite{Qu1,Qu2,Qu3,Qu4,Qubit2018,Qu5,cofi,Qu6,Qu7,Qu8,Qu9}, with their effectiveness demonstrated both theoretically and experimentally across various platforms~\cite{ExQu0,ExQu1,ExQu2,ExQu3,ExQu4}.

-We further show that this bias is not fundamental and can be mitigated by allowing the probe to undergo non-Markovian dynamics~\cite{NMark1,NMark2,NMark3,NmArk4,NMArk5,NMark6}.
-In this scenario, non Markovianity is engineered by coupling the probe to an auxiliary system, while only the auxiliary interacts directly with the bath.
-In this setting, we find that probes initially prepared hotter or colder than the bath can simultaneously attain the same maximum precision in the transient regime, which exceeds the steady-state precision regardless of their initial temperatures.
+We first study the estimation of the bath inverse temperature in a setting where the temperature is encoded in the probe through its interaction with a bosonic bath, and the dynamics is Markovian~\cite{Ma1,Ma2,Mark1,gksl1,gksl2,RH,gksl3}.
+In this regime, we show that enhanced precision, quantified by the QFI, at transient times is achieved if and only if the probe is initially colder than the thermal state corresponding to the bath temperature.
+Here, colder and hotter probes refer to initial probe temperatures that are, respectively, lower or higher than that of the corresponding equilibrium or thermal state.
+Remarkably, this temperature bias persists for arbitrary choices of the probe Hamiltonian energy gap.

-Thus our results reveal a clear and operational distinction between Markovian and non Markovian quantum thermometry.
-In particular, under Markovian dynamics, transient precision enhancement is possible if and only if the initial probe temperature is lower than that of the thermal state corresponding to the bath.
-This necessary and sufficient condition provides a sharp operational guideline for quantum thermometry, as it clearly identifies when enhanced performance can be achieved.
-Such a criterion is valuable for the design of quantum thermometers and more generally for quantum technologies that rely on fast and precise temperature estimation, as it allows one to select or prepare probe states that guarantee transient precision enhancement.
-In contrast, non Markovian dynamics relax this constraint, allowing probes with different initial temperatures to achieve the same transient enhancement.
+We next analyze how this temperature bias is affected in the presence of environmental memory, leading to non-Markovian dynamics~\cite{NMark1,NMark2,NMark3,NmArk4,NMArk5,NMark6}.
+We consider two distinct scenarios: (i) non-Markovianity induced via auxiliary-mediated interactions, and (ii) a quantum collisional model~\cite{CM1,CM2,CM3,CM4,CM5,CM6,CM7,CM8} under perfect swapping conditions, corresponding to a strongly non-Markovian regime.